arpajj/Covid-19-Project/README.md

 such as polynomial regression, support vector regression or ARIMA but also other forecasting methods such as Meta's Prophet.
 Machine/Deep learning models (neural networks) like LSTMs, GRUs, with Attention mechanisms are also deployed.

-The project is divided into two sub-parts: 1) The pre-processing, visualization and classical ways prediction and 2) The prediction and experimentation with neural networks.
+The project is divided into two sub-parts: 1) The pre-processing, visualization and classical ways of prediction the pandemic and 2) The prediction and experimentation with neural networks.
 For more information you can read the Thesis short description [here](./Thesis_Description_English.pdf).

 ### Part 1: Pre-processing & Data Visualization & Classical Prediction.